Mangoes have been named the most widely consumed fruit in the world. They have a range of possible benefits.

 - 2 dried chipotle chiles, chopped with most seeds removed

 - 1/2 mango, diced small

-- In a small skillet, heat the olive oil to medium heat and stir in 1/2 the diced tomatoes and all of the onion and chiles.
-Cook 5-10 minutes until onion and chiles are softened.
-Remove mixture from heat.
+In a small skillet, heat the olive oil over a medium heat and stir in half of the diced tomatoes and all of the onion and chilies.
+Cook for 5-10 minutes until the onion and chilies are softened.
+Remove the mixture from the heat.
 Place in a medium bowl and allow to cool.

-- Add the avocado, lime juice, mango and stir.
+Add the avocado, lime juice, and mango, and stir.

 Those with a latex allergy may also have a cross-reaction to mangoes (as well as to bananas, avocado and a few other fruits and vegetables).